rishavkundu/design-turborepo/README.md

 ## Features That Push Boundaries

-- 🎨 Cutting-edge component library
+- 🎨 Refined and modern component library.
-- 🌟 Innovative interaction patterns
+- 🌟 Innovative interaction patterns.
-- ♿ Accessibility as a core principle, not an afterthought
+- ♿ Accessibility as a core principle, not an afterthought.
-- 🌓 Stunning dark and light modes
+- 🌓 Stunning dark and light modes.
-- 📱 Responsive design that adapts to any device
+- 📱 Responsive design ensuring seamless delivery across devics.

 ## Quick Start